 Independence

 The NETmundial definition of accountability relies on the existence of “independent” mechanisms.
 It is well known that independence is extremely difficult to define and assess as the demarcation of having no interest, having an interest and being conflicted is often unclear.
+Decision makers possessing neutrality of interest in (or un-attachment to) the underlying issue is an important goal of independence in accountability mechanisms.

 Notably, the group investigated two different views (non exclusive) in order to assess independence: independence of persons participating in the decision process, and independence of a specific accountability mechanism with regards to other mechanisms.